Obituary of Allan Robertson Thompson

 Aside from his parents, Alan is predeceased by his brother Forest “Woody” and sister Martha Duncan (Douglas).

 Resting at Brenan’s Bay View Funeral Home, 1461 Manawagonish Road, Saint John, NB (634-7425).
 Visitation will be held on Thursday, January 14, 2021, from 3:00 – 7:00 PM.
 Due to current restrictions, we ask people to keep visits brief to allow others to come through as well.
 A private funeral service will be held Friday, January 15, 2021, at 1:00 PM.
 For those who wish, the funeral service will be live-streamed.
+Interment will take place on Saturday, September 18, 2021, at 12:00 PM in St. Peter's Cemetery (Woodman's Point).
 Donations in Allan’s memory may be made to the Heart & Stroke Foundation or the SPCA.

 Whether you're seeking the comfort of familiar tradition or an entirely unique celebration we are prepared to help.

 Planning ahead usually always makes sense; even for a funeral.
 Learn why it may make sense for you.

 Loss and grief are difficult to endure and can be even harder to understand.
 It can help to know more.

 A family business with a proud past but a focus on meeting the needs of the future.